7 Trends of Employer Branding for 2021

 A well crafted EVP:

 Creates connection with values, purpose and transparency.
 There will be truths from within shown externally.

 Has people wondering how it is like to work for the company, making them open to opportunities you may have.

 Makes candidates closer to accepting a job offer.

 Promotes what is like to work for the company, while generating pride, curiosity, engagement, and even brand ambassadors.

 All topics are connected to this 2021 scenario we are in.
 We still have a log of uncertainties but we can be sure that our resilience and adaptability will be tested again.
 We will be ready!

-To learn more about the accelerate-Certificate in Employer Brand Leadership Course or to enrol in our largest ever March 2021 course intake, click here
+To learn more about the accelerate-Certificate in Employer Brand Leadership Course or to enrol in our next course intake, click here